|May 2022||Havengore Bridge status: Operational and open to marine traffic in accordance with MOD byelaws.|

 The Maplin and Foulness Sands area surrounding MOD Shoeburyness is very popular for recreational sailing, watersports and fishing.
 If you intend to sail, board or paddle nearby you should be aware that the area outlined on the map below is a Range Sea Danger Area.

 The Range operates Monday to Friday (and occasionally on weekends), all year round and is shown as being ACTIVE by the flying of Red Flags.
+Restrictions still apply even when the Red Flags are lowered and the Range is not active.
 If you are unfamiliar with navigating in the area or if you believe you have a legitimate reason to request entry to the the Range Sea Danger Area, you must contact MOD Shoeburyness as follows:

 - Range Control: 01702 383211